DiegoHuertaD/diegoh/content/publication/variation_inference/index.md

 ---
-title: "On the Robustness to Misspecification of alpha-Posteriors and Their Variational Approximations"
+title: "Wealth Inequality and the Political Economy of Financial and Labour Regulations"
 # authors:
 # - joint with Marco Avella Medina, José Luis Montiel Olea and Cynthia Rush
 # tags: